out386/Buginator/README.md

 3. /delreq requestNumber : Delete the specified request (bot owner, group admin, and original requester only).
 There's no validation before confirmation, so things like "/deltag The biggest idiot" will produce interesting results.

-#### TagAlert:

-This bot also contains a copy of [TagAlertBot](https://github.com/Pitasi/TagAlertBot).
-This bot needs the "privacy" attribute to be set to "disabled" and the inline attribute to be set to "enabled" from Botfather.
+The "privacy" attribute should be set to "disabled" and the inline attribute should be set to "enabled" from Botfather.

 This bot was written using [heroku-node-telegram-bot](https://github.com/volodymyrlut/heroku-node-telegram-bot).
 The below are the hosting instructions from heroku-node-telegram-bot, modified for Buginator.